jhpyle/docassemble/_docs/packages.md

 Note that you can also test interview [YAML] using the **docassemble** [Playground].

+# Python packages installed on the server

+If your **docassemble** interviews or code depend on other [Python packages] being installed, you can install packages from the **docassemble** front end:

+1. Make sure you are logged in as a developer or administrator.
+2. Go to "Package Management" on the menu.
+3. Go to "Update a package."
+4. Indicate the package you want to install, or click

+Packages can be installed in three different ways:

+* **GitHub URL**: Enter the URL for the GitHub repository containing the Python package you want to install.
+The repository must be in a format that is compatible with [pip].
+* **Zip File**: Provide a Zip file containing your Python package.
+  The Zip file must be in a format that is compatible with [pip].
+* **Package on [PyPI]**: Provide the name of a package that exists on [PyPI].

+Packages will be installed using the [pip] package manager.
+A log of the output of [pip] will be shown.

+## Updating Python packages

+To upgrade a package that you installed from a GitHub URL or from [PyPI], you can click the "Update" button next to the package name on the "Update a package" screen.
+You will only see these Update buttons if you are an administrator or if you are the person who caused the packages to be installed.

 # Best practices for packaging your interviews

 It is a good practice to bundle related interviews in a single package.
 Think about making it easy for other people to install your packages on their system and make use of your [questions] and [code].

+It is also a good practice to separate your interview into at least three files, separately containing:

+* [mandatory] and [initial] code
+* [initial blocks]
+* [question] and [code] blocks

+This way, other people can take advantage of your work product in interviews that might have a very different purpose.

+[Packages area]: {{ site.baseurl }}/docs/playground.html#packages
 [Playground]: {{ site.baseurl }}/docs/playground.html
 [interviews]: {{ site.baseurl }}/docs/interviews.html
 [YAML]: https://en.wikipedia.org/wiki/YAML